'She was so many different people': the brilliance and tragedy of Jacqueline du Pré

 What happened to Jacqueline du Pré?

-British cellist Jacqueline du Pre in 1967.
-(Photo by Erich Auerbach/Hulton Archive/Getty Images)
+British cellist Jacqueline du Pré circa 1967.
+Pic: Erich Auerbach/Hulton Archive/Getty Images - Pic: Erich Auerbach/Hulton Archive/Getty Images

-Just over 20 years ago, controversy raged when a book published by her brother Piers and sister Hilary, with Jan Young husband, A Genius in the Family: An Intimate Memoir was turned into a feature film, Hilary and Jackie – note who came first.
+Just over 20 years ago, controversy raged when a book published by Jacqueline du Pré's brother Piers and sister Hilary, A Genius in the Family: An Intimate Memoir was turned into a feature film, Hilary and Jackie (note the order of the names there).

-For du Pré’s friend and biographer, Elizabeth Wilson, it was a painful episode.
-She had been asked by Barenboim shortly after du Pre’s death in 1987 to write an official biography.
-When she was ready to start work she visited Hilary and Piers in order to see if they wanted to collaborate.
+For du Pré’s friend and biographer, Elizabeth Wilson, Hilary and Jackie was a painful episode.
+She had been asked by Barenboim shortly after du Pré’s death in 1987 to write an official biography.
+When she was ready to start work, she visited Hilary and Piers in order to see if they wanted to collaborate.

-She did not attend a specialist music school, and felt lonely and sometimes alienated at Croydon High School and Queen’s College, which she left aged 15.
-Any lack of formal education was compensated for by her larger than life personality and infallible intuition, and probably helped her develop her own creativity.
+The young du Pré did not attend a specialist music school, and felt lonely and sometimes alienated at Croydon High School and Queen’s College, which she left at the age of 15.
+Any lack of formal education was compensated for by her larger-than-life personality and infallible intuition, and probably helped her develop her own creativity.

 What was Jacqueline du Pré like?

-Her understanding of music was so instinctive that it was unnatural for her to approach it with an academic logic or consistency, as cellist Moray Welsh discovered when he embarked with her on an edition of the Elgar Cello Concerto, some years after she had stopped playing: ‘The first thing she said was, “We must scrub out Elgar’s marking of nobilemente!”
+Du Pré's understanding of music was so instinctive that it was unnatural for her to approach it with an academic logic or consistency, as cellist Moray Welsh discovered when he embarked with her on an edition of the Elgar Cello Concerto, some years after she had stopped playing.
+‘The first thing she said was, “We must scrub out Elgar’s marking of nobilmente!”
 I explained that we couldn’t do that, but she was determined to make her stamp by flouting this convention (though that was exactly how she played it).

 'Her meteoric rise to fame left her emotionally vulnerable’